des-science/2pt_pipeline/README.md

 `shifterimg -v pull docker:jderose/2pt_pipeline:latest`

 This loads the 2pt_pipeline docker image to NERSC.
+Now you should clone this branch of 2pt_pipeline to a location in your NERSC home directory.
 You can then run jobs using this image by specifying this image in your submission script with the SLURM argument:

 --image=docker:jderose/2pt_pipeline